 The monument sits on a grassy hill.
 The backdrop of apartment buildings is very striking and adds to the scene.
 You can either stop here on the way in or out of Chiatura, or take the cable car to Naguti upper station and walk for 15 minutes.

-9. Chiatura abandoned Railway Station
+9. Chiatura Railway Station

 The front of the train station in Chiatura.